cbc-univie/transformato/docs/whatistransformato.rst

     :scale: 8%
     :alt: scheme of transformato

-    Figure: Interplay between |trafo| and CHARMM-GUI
+    Figure: Interplay between |trafo| and CHARMM-GUI.

 The common-core approach
 ###########################

-With standard alchemical FES, the two endpoints are generally transformed directly into each other, with bonded and nonbonded forces scaled according to the coupling parameter :math:`\lambda`, while introducing dummy atoms to ensure a constant number of particles in the system\ [#fshirts]_\ .
+With standard alchemical FES, the two endpoints are generally transformed directly into each other, with nonbonded forces (electrostatics) scaled according to the coupling parameter :math:`\lambda`, and bonded LJ interactions beeing turned off on an atom by atom basis. [#fshirts]_\ .

 With transformato however, the structures are not transformed into each other directly.
 Instead, each structure is transformed into a 'common core structure', a common topology of both systems